imrushi/imrushi.github.io/content/notes/go.md

 By convention, one-method interfaces are named by the `method name` plus and `-er` suffix or similar modification to construct an agent noun; Reader, Writer, Formatter, CloseNotifier etc.

+### Declaration Variables

+In Go, a `variable` is a piece of storage containing a value.
+You can give a variable a name by using a `variable declaration`.
+Just use the `var` keyword followed by the desired name and the type of values the variable will hold.

+Variable declaration syntax:

+`var name string`

+- `var` :- It is a keyword.
+- `name` :- It will be a variable name that you want to access in your programme.
+- `string` :- It will be any datatype that the variable will hold data for.
+(Go-supported datatypes)

+Once you declare a variable, you can assign any value of that type to it with `=` sign.

+`var name string = "Jerry"`

+You can assign values to multiple variables in the same statement.
+Just place mutiple varible names on the left side of `=`, and the same number of values on the right side, seprated with commas (`,`).

+Syntax for assign multiple variables at once:

+`var length, width float64 = 1.2, 2.4`

+You can assign new values to existing variables, but they need to be values of the same type like you can't assign `int` variable value to `string` type variable.
+Go’s static typing ensures you don’t accidentally assign the wrong kind of value to a variable.

+### Short Variable Declaration

+As we seen in the above section we can declare variables and assign them values on the same line.
+But if you know what the initial value of a variable is going to be as soon as you declare it, it’s more typical to use a `short variable declaration`.
+Instead of explicitly declaring the type of the variable and later assigning to it with `=`, you do both at once using `:=`.

+Here are our previous examples with short variable declaration :

+1. `name := jerry` instead of `var name string = "Jerry"`
+2. `length, width := 1.2, 2.4` instead of `var length, width float64 = 1.2, 2.4`

+There’s no need to explicitly declare the variable’s type; the type of the value assigned to the variable becomes the type of that variable.

+Because short variable declarations are so convenient and concise, they’re used more often than regular declarations.
+You’ll still see both forms occasionally, though, so it’s important to be familiar with both.

 ### Functions

 A function is a group of statements that together perfrom a task.
 Function can be used to: